alexabbott/firebase-cms/README.md

 Navigate to `http://localhost:4200/login` to access the login page (login is via Google).

 Navigate to `http://localhost:4200/admin` to access the CMS (user must be logged in and must be part of '/admins' in the Firebase database to access the CMS).

+Run `firebase serve --only hosting,functions` to run the server-side rendered version of the storefront

 ## Code scaffolding